 The Workforce Development Training Fund (WDTF) is a unique Wyoming-based program connecting employers with professional development opportunities to increase employee skill attainment.
 Grant Options include Business Training Grants, Pre-Hiring Economic Development Grants, Pre-Obligation Grants, and Apprenticeship Grants.

 Select the type of grant you're interested in by clicking the appropriate tab above.

 Business Training Grants

-These grants help fund skill upgrades for your existing employees.
-Business Training Grants for Existing Positions can provide up to $2,000 per trainee per fiscal year for established Wyoming businesses with existing employees who need a skill upgrade or need re-training in their current occupations.
+Business Training Grants can provide funds for established Wyoming businesses for employees who need a skill upgrade or need re-training in their current occupations.
 In order for training to be approved, the business must demonstrate the following: